Lara Fabian (1999 album)

-"Lara Fabian" is the fourth studio album and the first English-language album by pop singer Lara Fabian.
+Lara Fabian is the fourth studio album and the first English-language album by pop singer Lara Fabian.
 It was first released on 29 November 1999 in France and was released worldwide in 2000.
-The album features the hit singles "I Will Love Again", "I Am Who I Am" and "Love by Grace".
+The album features the hit singles “I Will Love Again”, “I Am Who I Am” and “Love by Grace”.

 Album information

 After the Francophone star's huge success, in 1998 and 1999, Lara went to New York City and San Francisco to record her first album in English.
 She wrote or co-wrote most of the songs, working with Rick Allison and producers Walter Afanasieff (Mariah Carey, Céline Dion, Michael Bolton), Patrick Leonard (Madonna), Sam Watters (Color Me Badd, Jessica Simpson, Anastacia) and Mark Taylor (Cher, Enrique Iglesias).

 Produced by Sony Music, the self-titled album was launched in May 2000 on America's most popular morning television show, NBC's Today Show.
 Invitations poured in, and Lara Fabian appeared on The Tonight Show, The View, Access Hollywood, Craig Kilborn, and Entertainment Tonight.

-The album's first excerpt, "I Will Love Again", hit No. 1 on the Billboard Dance Music charts and settled in for 58 weeks.
+The album's first excerpt, "I Will Love Again", hit No. 1 on the Billboard Dance Music charts.

-Thanks to this resounding success, she received the Félix for Quebec Artist Having the Most Impact in a Language other than French.
+Fabian received the Félix for Quebec Artist Having the Most Impact in a Language other than French.

 From June 2000 to February 2001, the song "Love by Grace" became the theme song of the lead couple in the Brazilian soap opera Laços de Família, broadcast by Rede Globo for millions of viewers in Brazil and Portugal.
 For several weeks, the song was number 1 on most Brazilian and Portuguese radio stations.
 "Love by Grace" generated an incredible frenzy around the artist.

 After From Lara with Love, her first American TV special broadcast by PBS, the singer-songwriter participated in the very popular WTKU New York radio special, Miracle on 34th Street, where many popular artists appeared, including Michael Jackson, Christina Aguilera, Marc Anthony, Ricky Martin and Toni Braxton.

 Shortly after, when her self-titled English-language album was released in Asia, Lara scored a number one hit on the Taiwanese top ten, a great moment for the artist.
 Many were particularly impressed with the song "Light of my Life" (found only on the Asian edition of the album), which she interpreted with Leehom Wang, Asia's top male Chinese-speaking vocalist.
 This song was included in the movie feature China Strike Force, starring newcomer Lee-Horn along with Aaron Kwok, a box-office idol throughout Asia.